enoquefelipe/hpm/README.md

-Maven Application
+HPM - "Helpme" is a free application
 =======================

-Introduction
+Description
 ------------
-This is a simple, JavaEE application using the Struts 2 MVC layer and module systems.
+This is a simple JavaEE application using the Struts 2 MVC layer and module systems.

+Help Me is a free application for management tickets and request.